deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Default language for new files

-When you create a new tab in VS Code, but have not saved it yet, VS Code does not know the file type and what language it is and thus can not provide services like syntax highlighting, intellisense, etc.
+When you create a new tab in VS Code, but have not saved it and given it a file extension yet, VS Code does not know the file type and what language it is and thus can not provide services like syntax highlighting, intellisense, etc.
 You can provide a default language for new tabs that are not saved yet to get these services.

 I work a lot in PowerShell, so I set the default language to `powershell`.